 - Click the options menu button next a product, then select Edit product.

 - Under Price, deselect the checkbox next to Include tax in price.

 - When you are finished, click Save product.

 5. Make sure you've turned off Stripe's automatic tax calculation.

 Stripe's automatic tax calculation will block Anrok’s tax calculation from appearing on your invoice.
-It’s important to make sure automatic tax calculation has been turned off on your Stripe account.
+It’s important to ensure automatic tax calculation is turned off on your Stripe account.
 To turn off your automatic tax calculation:

 - In the Stripe app , go to Tax settings.
 Take me there!